 Does Natural Latex Mean Organic Latex?

-Just because a manufacturer uses natural latex, it doesn’t mean that the mattress is organic.
-Natural latex means that it’s sourced from the rubber tree and contains other natural ingredients; it isn’t blended with synthetic fibers.
+Just because a manufacturer uses natural latex, it doesn’t mean that the mattress is organic. the source of Natural latex is from the rubber tree and contains other natural ingredients; it isn’t blend with synthetic fibers.

 An organic latex mattress uses raw materials that are grown sustainably without the use of pesticides, fertilizers, or other synthetic chemicals.
 Organic latex should be certified under GOLS, or the Global Organic Latex Standard.
 The certification indicates that 95 percent of its total weight should be made of certified organic raw material.
 If you’re looking for a completely organic mattress, make sure that the other materials in the mattress, such as organic wool and cotton, are also grown without harmful chemicals.